-Moreover, STEM education helps students express their creativity while building resiliency.
+Finally, STEM education helps students express their creativity while building resiliency.
 Children are encouraged to explore new ideas and allowed to take risks in a safe environment that fosters creativity and ingenuity.
 Trial and error is part of the STEM education process that ultimately produces students who are adept at problem-solving.
 Excellence is relentlessly pursued at Diocese of Des Moines Catholic schools by instilling a culture of continuous improvement, innovation, and growth.
 We employ use of the scientific method and PDSA (Plan, Do, Study, Act) engineering model of trial and error.
 As a result, our schools challenge all students to aim higher academically, spiritually and personally.

 When considering STEM education, parents should inquire about the school's STEM philosophy and how the school provides inquiry-based learning and applies this learning to real-world situations.
 Parents should also explore how students use technology at the school and how it’s integrated into the curriculum across all subject matter.
 Simply having technology available does not mean the school offers STEM education.

 At all Diocese of Des Moines Catholic schools, research-based teaching strategies and innovative applications of technology are available across all grade levels.
 Desktop computers, laptops, iPads, tablets, interactive whiteboards, and other technology is integrated into the classroom environment or available in the school's STEM lab.
 Many of our schools offer Makerspace, computer-aided design software, 3D printers, and more to support project-based learning and hands-on STEM activities.
 Additionally, partnerships with local, state and national STEM programs further enhance the STEM experience for our students.

 Want your child to experience the benefits of an integrated STEM education?
-Visit our website to find a Catholic school near you and discover the Catholic school difference!
+Visit dmdiocese.org to find a Catholic school near you and discover the Catholic school difference!